acl2238/lamont-flux-tests-summer2024/README.md

 6. Edit the destination file in k30.py to point to whatever directory you want to save data to (I recommend making a folder in the code directory for storing all data)
 7. reboot

+The program will run continuously in a loop, and turning the switch to an "on" position will start logging today.
+Turning the switch to the "off" position will stop the dataogging and the program will wait for the next switch pull to start logging data again.
+Ideally the switch should be mounted to something and states labeled.

 Wiring Schematics:

 <img width="1327" alt="Screenshot 2024-08-13 at 11 30 02 AM" src="https://github.com/user-attachments/assets/7767787a-15c0-41ce-8aff-20ab013452ba">